How To Become an AI Architect: Skills, Salary, and Career Path

 TensorFlow and PyTorch are both important frameworks to learn if you're preparing to become an AI architect.
 Like TensorFlow, PyTorch is useful when building deep learning models and speeding up production development after research and prototyping.

-You should also be aware of Amazon Web Services (AWS) and Microsoft's Azure—AI tools that help with cloud computing and scaling AI solutions.
+You should have a working knowledge of Amazon Web Services (AWS) and Microsoft's Azure—AI tools that help with cloud computing and scaling AI solutions.
+Microsoft Azure remains a major player in enterprise AI architecture.
+Azure AI services support everything from model deployment to real-time monitoring, making Microsoft certifications highly valuable.
 Tableau and Sisense are also helpful for enhanced visualization and converting raw data into pipelines.

 If you want to gain additional exposure before entering the workforce, online classes and certifications cover many of these tools.